Community-Acquired Pneumonia in Adults

 • Weak immune system

 Smokers and people living in long-term care facilities should also get this shot before age 65.
-There are two2vaccines against S. pneumoniae.
+There are 2 vaccines against S. pneumoniae.
 Your healthcare provider may advise that you get both.
 You may need booster shots of the vaccine if you have your first pneumococcal vaccine before age 65 or if you have a weakened immune system.

 Practicing good hygiene can also help you lower your risk for CAP.
 That includes frequent handwashing.